learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 - Build methods that read from a database table
 - Build a `Song.all` class method that returns all songs from the database
-- Build a `Song.find_by_name` class method that accepts one argument, a name searches the database for a song with that name and returns the matching song entry if one is found
+- Build a `Song.find_by_name` class method that accepts one argument, a name, and searches the database for a song with that name and returns the matching song entry if one is found
 - Convert what the database gives you into a Ruby object

 ## Introduction